 Know the Facts and Help Children Fight Neuroblastoma

-Neuroblastoma it is the most common cancer in children under 2 years of age and is diagnosed in about 650 children in the U.S. each year.
-Arising in the developing nerves of a child, often appearing as a tumor in the chest or abdomen.
-Neuroblastoma attacks the sympathetic nervous system and in 2/3rds of cases it goes undiagnosed until it has spread (metastasized) to other parts of the body.
-Once neuroblastoma spreads, it is often considered High Risk disease which has a 5 year survival rate of just 30 percent.
+Neuroblastoma is the most common cancer in children under two years of age and is diagnosed in approximately 700 children in the U.S. each year.
+Arising in the developing nerves of a child, it often appears as a tumor in the chest or abdomen.
+Neuroblastoma attacks the sympathetic nervous system and in 2/3 of cases it goes undiagnosed until it has spread (metastasized) to other parts of the body.
+Once neuroblastoma spreads, it is often considered a high-risk disease which has a 5-year survival rate of just 30%.
 The cause of neuroblastoma is unknown.

 In the 1980s, fewer than 5% of children diagnosed with high risk neuroblastoma survived.

 Although intensified chemotherapy and radiation treatments improved the chances of killing this vicious cancer, many children suffered severe side effects–including developing other forms of cancer caused by the treatments themselves.